Turkey´s Approach to Arms Control and Disarmament

 Turkey is an active member of the Conference on Disarmament (CD) since 1996.
 CD is the sole multilateral negotiation forum in the field of disarmament.
 However, the Conference has not been able to deal with substantial issues since 1996 as a programme of work could not be adopted, due to differences of view among its members.
 There are four substantial agenda items of discussions in the CD, namely “Nuclear Disarmament”, “Fissile Material Cut-off Treaty”, “Negative Security Assurances” and “Prevention of Arms Race in Outer Space”.
 Turkey supports the efforts aimed at overcoming the current stalemate and developing an agreed programme of work in the CD.

 At the same time, Turkey was one of the 47 countries that participated in the Nuclear Security Summit held on 12-13 April 2010 in Washington D.C. with a view to developing a common understanding on strengthening nuclear security and reducing the threat of nuclear terrorism.
-Turkey has taken an active part in the preparations of the Washington Summit including the drafting of the final communiqué of the Summit and the attached work plan.
-Turkey will continue to contribute to the follow-up of the process and the preparations of the forthcoming second Summit to be held in 2012 in South Korea.
+Turkey has taken an active part in the Washington, Seoul, Hague Summits as well as the final summit in Washington DC, on 31 March-1 April 2016.
+Turkey will continue to be actively involved in the process which will now be steered through international organizations such as the UN, IAEA and Interpol.

-Turkey also joined the Non-Proliferation and Disarmament Initiative (NPDI) of ten countries (Turkey, Germany, Poland, Netherland, Canada, Chili, Mexico, UAE, Australia, Japan and the two new members, Nigeria and the Philippines).
+Turkey is also part of the Non-Proliferation and Disarmament Initiative (NPDI) along with 11 other countries ( Germany, Poland, Netherland, Canada, Chili, Mexico, UAE, Australia, Japan and the two new members, Nigeria and the Philippines).
 NPDI was launched with a view to contributing to the implementation of the consensus outcomes of the 2010 NPT Review Conference and to take forward the nuclear disarmament and non-proliferation agenda.
 Turkey hosted the fourth Ministerial Meeting of NPDI in İstanbul on 16 June 2012.